Coty Inc. (COTY) Analysis & Opinions from Experts

 Coty Inc. (COTY): Who are the competitors?

-The company’s main competitors (and peers) include The Estee Lauder Companies Inc. (EL) that is trading -31.41% down over the past 12 months and Inter Parfums Inc. (IPAR) that is -8.85% lower over the same period.
-The Procter & Gamble Company (PG) is -7.34% down on the 1-year trading charts.
+The company’s main competitors (and peers) include The Estee Lauder Companies Inc. (EL) that is trading -25.92% down over the past 12 months and Inter Parfums Inc. (IPAR) that is 6.86% higher over the same period.
+The Procter & Gamble Company (PG) is -6.27% down on the 1-year trading charts.